ArtemManukyan/BSA2/readme.md

 * Inheritance
 * Super keyword

 Also tried the Map() datatype and extended the task for a little by adding the verification of the function's arguments.

+---

+Added the 'visual-representation' branch, which makes a random fight of Homer Simpson and Peter Griffin.